 In order to let go of turning to food, we need to remind ourselves that crying, journaling, talking, moving, or any other way to comfort us will be DIFFERENT than what food used to do.

-It’s important to remind ourselves that, because food can seem to “take it away”.
+It’s important to remind ourselves of that, because food can seem to “take it away”.
 But it’s an illusion, because the problem stays in the background and we never deal with what it is we need to face.

 It’s Your Turn–